marked42/learning-notes/http/http.md

         <td>
             <code>If-Modified-Since: &lt;date&gt;</code>
         </td>
         <td>If resource is modified since specified date, modified version of resource will be sent back from server and cache content and expiration date should be updated.
-Otherwise, a 304 Not Modified reponse message without body is returned, only headers that need updating like expiration date are needed to be sent back.</td>
+Otherwise, a 304 Not Modified response message without body is returned, only headers that need updating like expiration date are needed to be sent back.</td>
         <td>Request</td>
     </tr>
     <tr>